 If you are an avid gamer then you would have obviously interacted with AI characters and elements.
 Whether it is racing games like Need for speed, strategy games like Grand Ages: Rome, FPS games like those of Far Cry series you will always find elements of AI.
 They are among those characters to whom you normally don’t pay that much attention to.
 Think of all the neutral merchants, animals and so on.
+Here are the Gaming AI technologies widely used.

 FSM(Finite State Machine)

-AI in video games is designed to improve the humans’ gaming experience.
+AI games are designed to improve the humans’ gaming experience.
 AI mostly is used in controlling non-player characters (NPCs).
 Designers use all their learnt tricks to make NPCs seem more intelligent.
 Among these tricks is the one algorithm called finite state machine algorithm which was introduced to video game design in 1990s.
 In the FSM a designer generalizes all the situations that the AI would face, and then programs a specific reaction for each situation.
 Hence the FSM AI would react appropriately to the gamers’ actions with its pre-programmed behaviour.
 As an example the AI would attack the player when he shows up and would retreat when its health bar would decrease.
 In the FSM oriented game, a character can perform any of the four basic actions like aid, evade, wander and attack.
 Remember that the turtles in Super Mario also have their own FSM design.

 MCST (Monte Carlo Search Tree)